eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ```

 The first activity in the cycle is recorded by a `<concurrent-kickoff>` element, which records the start of the first of three increments that make up a `gencon` Global GC cycle.

- The `<kickoff>` element contains:
+The `<concurrent-kickoff>` element contains:

-- Details of the reason for the launch of the GC cycle
+- the reason for the launch of the GC cycle
 - The target number of bytes the cycle aims to reclaim in the heap
 - The current available memory in the different parts of the heap